MicrosoftDocs/Hololens/hololens/settings-uri-list.md

 1. When setting the **OMA-URI** enter the fully scoped URI.
 For example: **`./Device/Vendor/MSFT/Policy/Config/Settings/PageVisibilityList`**
 1. When selecting the data pick choose: **String**
 1. When specifying **Value** use the guidance above.
 For example: **`showonly:network-wifi;network-proxy;bluetooth`** or **`hide:reset`**
+> [!IMPORTANT]
-1. **IMPORTANT:** Make sure to assign the custom device configuration to a group the device is intended to be in.
+> Make sure to assign the custom device configuration to a group the device is intended to be in.
 If this step is not performed, the policy will be pushed but won't be applied.

 See [HoloLens MDM configuration](hololens-mdm-configure.md) for more information on Intune groups and device configurations.